gelatodigital/gelato-uniswap/README.md

 The `Condition` defines when the `Action` should be performed.

 For this demo we will define them as such:

 - `Condition`: **Every 2 minutes**

 - `Action`: **Trade 10 DAI for KNC on KyberNetwork**

 A `Gelato Task` is just the combination of the `Condition` with the `Action`.

 - `Task`: **Every 2 minutes, trade 10 DAI for KNC on KyberNetwork**

-For this Demo we have completed Step1 for you and both the necessary Condition and Action smart contracts are deployed for you on Rinkeby.
+For this Demo we have completed Step1 for you and both the necessary Condition and Action smart contracts are already deployed on Rinkeby.
 If you are a curious Solidity developer, you can check out their code here:

 - [`contracts/gelato_conditions/ConditionTimeStateful.sol`](https://github.com/gelatodigital/gelato-kyber/blob/master/contracts/gelato_conditions/ConditionTimeStateful.sol)
 - [`contracts/gelato_actions/ActionKyberTrade.sol`](https://github.com/gelatodigital/gelato-kyber/blob/master/contracts/gelato_actions/ActionKyberTrade.sol)

 #### Gelato Providers & Executors

 Gelato **automates `Task` execution** by incentivising a **network of relay servers** to **execute** them **for your Dapp Users**.

-These `Executors` need to be paid, in order to operate their automation infrastructure.
+These `Executors` need to be compensated for their work of submitting transactions on your Users behalf and in order to operate their automation infrastructure.

-In Gelato **`Providers` pay `Executors`** to **automate** their `Tasks`.
+On Gelato **`Providers` deposit ETH which is used to pay `Executors`** to **execute** the `Tasks` on the Users behalf.

 There are two kinds of `Providers`:

-1. `Provider`: pays `Executors` on behalf of his/her Dapp Users
+1. `External Provider`: A third party which pays `Executors` on behalf of his/her Dapp Users
-2. `Self-Provider`: a Dapp User that pays `Executors` himself/herself
+2. `Self-Provider`: A Dapp User that pays `Executors` himself/herself directly

-In this demo you will be a good `Provider` to your Users and pay the `Executors` yourself.
+In this demo you will be an `External Provider` and pay the `Executors` yourself, so that your Users don't have to pre-deposit ETH on gelato themselves.

-However, you will make revenue from providing for your Users Task executions by taking a 10% share of their `DAI` (1 DAI) each time they automatically trade them for `KNC`.
+However, you will make revenue from paying for your Users Tasks by taking a 10% share of their `DAI` (1 DAI) each time they automatically trade them for `KNC`.

 This is achieved with a special Gelato Action contract that was already deployed and setup for you for this demo.
 If you are curious, check out the contract here:

 - [`contracts/gelato_actions/ActionFeeHandler.sol`](https://github.com/gelatodigital/gelato-kyber/blob/master/contracts/gelato_actions/ActionFeeHandler.sol)

 In reality, you would probably take a much lower fee.
 The 10% is just for demonstration.